Depeche Mode

 Speak & Spell

-New - LP - R1-234236
+New - Vinyl - R1-234236

 Sealed, Latest Gatefold Reissue.
 Speak & Spell Is The Debut Album By English Electronic Band Depeche Mode, Released On 5 October 1981 By Mute Records.
 The Album Marked The Band's Introduction Into The Electronic Music Scene And The Beginning Of Their Successful Career.